-Recycled water revenues were just slightly higher than expected for the quarter due to a dry winter.
+Recycled water revenues were higher than expected for the year due to a dry winter.
 New connections continue to be made in the MST and LCWD areas.

-Investment interest revenue has seen a decrease due to impacts of COVID-19 to the markets.
-The Federal Funds rate has reduced its rates to sub 1.00% levels.
+Although interest rates have decreased due to the impacts of COVID-19 to the markets, investment interest revenue has seen an increase because of higher than normal cash on hand.
 Recovery is expected to be slow and will depend on the world economic impacts on the US economy and how the market responds.

-Salaries and benefits expenses were slightly below budget for the quarter.
-Vacancies impacted salaries and benefits projections and is anticipated to continue to do so through the end of the fiscal year.
+Salaries and benefits expenses were slightly below budget for the year.
+Vacancies impacted salaries and benefits projections.

-Services and supplies spending was slightly lower than budgeted expectations for the last three quarters but in line with historical patterns.
-There were no unusual or unexpected expenses in the third quarter.
+Services and supplies spending was lower than budgeted expectations for the year but in line with historical patterns.

-About 20.8% of the Capital Improvement Plan was completed in the third quarter, with an additional 29% encumbered but not yet spent.
-Two significant projects in the year's plan have not yet begun construction - the Browns Valley Trunk and West Napa Pump Station projects.
-These two projects represent about 32% of the total CIP.
-Construction of these projects are expected to start in the fourth quarter.
+About 34.1% of the Capital Improvement Plan was completed in the fiscal year.
+Three significant projects in the year's plan have not yet begun construction or recently began construction in the fourth quarter: the Browns Valley Trunk Rehabilitation, West Napa Pump Station and 66-inch Trunk Rehabilitation projects.
+These three projects represent about 43.4% of the total CIP.
+Removing the three projects, the CIP was 48.6% expended at the end of the year.